tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_make_curl_call.md

 4. Swap in your own API key in place of `APIKEY`.

     {: .note}
-    In the instruction in this course, <code>APIKEY</code> will always be used instead of an actual API key.
+    In the instruction in this book, <code>APIKEY</code> will always be used instead of an actual API key.
 You should replace that part with your own API key.

 5. Customize the `lat` and `lng` values to the following: